clouddatastack/clouddatastack.com/docs/_sources/stack/01_storage/01_01_buckets.rst.txt

 Expire Raw Data
 ^^^^^^^^^^^^^^^

 Raw data is often large and infrequently accessed.
 It may also contain **sensitive or personally identifiable information (PII)** that has not yet been masked, anonymized, or validated.

-It is recommended to configure lifecycle policies that expire raw data after a defined period, such as 30 or 90 days.
+To reduce storage cost and meet compliance requirements (such as GDPR's data minimization principle), configure lifecycle rules that automatically expire raw data after a defined retention period (e.g., 30 to 90 days).

 **Terraform example:**